Laplink

+Laplink (sometimes styled LapLink) is a proprietary software that was developed by Mark Eppley and sold by Traveling Software.
+First available in 1983, LapLink was used to synchronize, copy, or move, files between two PCs, in an era before local area networks, using the parallel port and a LapLink cable or serial port and a null modem cable or USB and a USB ad hoc network cable.
+Traveling Software is now known as LapLink Software, Inc., and their main software is now the PCmover.

+Cable

-MS-DOS, giving much faster transfer rates than the traditional null modem serial cable.
+LapLink typically shipped with a specialized cable, allowing two PCs computers to be linked together via the parallel port, establishing a direct cable connection.
+This so-called LapLink cable or null-parallel cable is capable of faster transfer rates than the traditional null modem serial cable.
 At the time, almost all PCs had a parallel printer port, but neither USB nor modern Ethernet was available.

-The INTERSVR program in MS-DOS 6.0 can also use a LapLink cable.

-Traveling Software

-Traveling Software is now known as Laplink Software, Inc. and their main software is now PCmover.
-With the demise of parallel ports on PCs Laplink no longer sells the traditional cable.
-Instead it has USB to hard drive, USB to USB and Ethernet to Ethernet cables.

 A Laplink cable can be seen as a parallel equivalent to a serial null modem cable.
 Because of the higher bandwidth of the parallel port versus the serial port, a Laplink cable is able to transfer data more quickly.

+The Interlnk program on MS-DOS can also use the Laplink cable.

+With the demise of parallel ports on PCs, Laplink no longer sells the traditional cable.

 Wiring

 The cable used two DB25 male connectors, and was wired as below: